 A three-year grant from the Buntstift e.V Foundation, affiliated with Germany’s Green Party, allowed him to finish the research, and publish his two-volume study of the history and evolution of the movement of the Iranian students and the eventual creation, and collapse of their famous Iranian Students’ Confederation.

-A Love and Rebellion: Letters written by Ahmad Ghassemi, member of the Central Committee of the Tudeh Party of Iran, to his wife, Azam Saremi, is the latest book by Hamid Shokat published in summer 2019 by Akhtaran Publishers in Iran.
+Romance and Rebellion: Letters to Azam Saremi by Ahmad Ghassemi, a member of the Central Committee of the Tudeh Party of Iran is another book that has compiled and edited by Shokat.